Transfer-Function Approach to Substrate-Enhanced Diffraction Tomography: Introduction

-In this Letter, we advance a substrate-enhanced diffraction tomography technique that simultaneously captures FS and BS using a multi-angle epi-illumination configuration~\cite{maire2009experimental, mudry2010isotropic, li2025reflection}, effectively forming a dual-view acquisition to expand the accessible 3D spatial frequency bandwidth threefold [Fig.~\ref{fig:overview}(a)].
+Among these strategies, a reflective substrate (e.g., a mirror) offers an efficient means of folding counter-propagating scattering fields into a common pupil, effectively emulating opposing objectives within a single-objective geometry~\cite{bailey1993enhancement}.
+Under appropriate NA conditions, such configurations can, in principle, approach 4Pi tomographic bandwidth~\cite{mudry2010mirror}.
+Building on this concept, we advance a substrate-enhanced diffraction tomography technique that simultaneously captures FS and BS from \emph{intensity-only} measurements~\cite{tian20153d,chowdhury2019high} using a multi-angle epi-illumination configuration~\cite{maire2009experimental, mudry2010mirror, mudry2010isotropic, li2025reflection}.
+This configuration further eliminates the need for a dedicated interferometric path and effectively forms a dual-view acquisition~\cite{chacon2025dual}, expanding the accessible 3D spatial frequency bandwidth threefold [Fig.~\ref{fig:overview}(a)].
 In this arrangement, both channels interfere with the reflected incidence, providing a natural self-reference that enables quantitative phase reconstruction from intensity-only measurements.
 This substrate-enhanced acquisition strategy provides access to axially symmetric Fourier bands---one corresponding to FS and two to BS---whose complementary coverage enables phase–absorption separation in a non-Hermitian spatial frequency spectrum.
 In contrast, conventional reflection geometries capture only a single BS band, which is insufficient for such separation~\cite{uttam2015fourier, kang2023mapping}.